 Here’s what you get with a professional tutor, on the other hand:

-- Professional Training — When a tutor is paid for training time, their commitment to the process is incentivized, and the research shows it works.
-Professional tutors are more likely than volunteers to attend all or most tutor training sessions, and these tutoring programs have more leverage to require training of a specific length or even require retraining.
+- Professional Training — When a tutor is paid for training time, their commitment to the process is incentivized, and the research shows this benefits students in the long term.
+Professional tutors are more likely than volunteers to attend all or most tutor training sessions, and their tutoring programs have more leverage to require training of a specific length or even require retraining.

 Here are some important questions to ask your potential tutoring partner about their tutor training and supervision: